microsoft/WhatTheHack/052-SAPAppModernization/Student/Challenge-02.md

 - Configure the API Management instance to connect to your S/4HANA or SAP ECC services as detailed here.
 	- [SAP Configuration](https://github.com/MartinPankraz/AzureSAPODataReader#azure-api-management-config)
-	- Hint, for now do not enable principal Propagation, - simply configure SAP Basic Auth for now - we will enable this in the APIM policy later in another challenge.
+	- Hint: for now do not enable principal Propagation.
+Instead, simply configure SAP Basic Auth for now.
+We will enable this in the APIM policy later in another challenge.
 But let's connect to the data first!

 ## Success Criteria